 You are cordially invited to attend the 2024 Annual Meeting of Stockholders of Deciphera Pharmaceuticals, Inc. to be held on Thursday June 20, 2024, at 8:30 A.M.
 Eastern Time.
-Our Annual Meeting will be a completely virtual meeting of stockholders.
+Our Annual Meeting will be a completely virtual meeting of stockholders held at www.proxydocs.com/DCPH.
 There will be no physical meeting location.
 The meeting will only be conducted via live webcast.
 The purpose of the meeting is the following:

-- 1. to elect three directors, James A. Bristol, Ph.D., Frank S. Friedman, and Ron Squarer, to serve as Class I directors, as nominated by the Board of Directors, to hold office until the 2027 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation, or removal; - 2. to approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement accompanying this notice; - 3. to ratify the appointment of PricewaterhouseCoopers LLP as Deciphera Pharmaceuticals, Inc.'s independent registered public accounting firm for the year ending December 31, 2024; - 4. to approve an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of our common stock, \$0.01 par value per share, from 125,000,000 to 250,000,000; - 5. to approve an amendment to our Amended and Restated Certificate of Incorporation to permit limitation of liability of certain of our officers as and to the extent provided and permitted by Section 102(b)(7) of the General Corporation Law of Delaware; - 6. to approve the adjournment of the 2024 Annual Meeting of Stockholders to the extent there are insufficient votes at the Annual Meeting to approve the proposals mentioned in items 4 and 5 above; and - 7. to transact such other business as may properly come before the meeting and at any adjournments or postponements thereof.
+- 1. to elect three directors, James A. Bristol, Ph.D., Frank S. Friedman, and Ron Squarer, to serve as Class I directors, as nominated by the Board of Directors, to hold office until the 2027 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation, or removal; - 2. to approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement accompanying this notice; - 3. to ratify the appointment of PricewaterhouseCoopers LLP as Deciphera Pharmaceuticals, Inc.'s independent registered public accounting firm for the year ending December 31, 2024; - 4. to approve an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of our common stock, \$0.01 par value per share, from 125,000,000 to 250,000,000; - to approve an amendment to our Amended and Restated Certificate of Incorporation to permit limitation of liability of certain of our officers as and to the extent provided and permitted by Section 102(b)(7) of the General Corporation Law of Delaware; - 6. to approve the adjournment of the 2024 Annual Meeting of Stockholders to the extent there are insufficient votes at the Annual Meeting to approve the proposals mentioned in items 4 and 5 above; and - 7. to transact such other business as may properly come before the meeting and at any adjournments or postponements thereof.

-These items of business are more fully described in the proxy statement accompanying this notice.
+These items of business are more fully described in the proxy statement accompanying this notice, which together with the appendices thereto is incorporated herein by reference.